-Although exercise training is part of current guidelines for the treatment of chronic heart failure (HF),1 concerns have been raised that high-intensity exercise may increase myocardial injury in patients with HF, where normal adaptive mechanisms malfunction.
-In contrast, some studies indicate that exercise as a therapeutic option is underused in patients with HF.2-4 Measurement of biomarkers of HF and myocardial injury may help to clarify these issues.
+Although exercise training is part of current guidelines for the treatment of chronic heart failure (HF) (1), concerns have been raised that high-intensity exercise may increase myocardial injury in HF patients, where normal adaptive mechanisms malfunction.
+In contrast, some studies indicate that exercise as a therapeutic option is underused in HF patients.
+(2-4) Measurement of biomarkers of heart failure and myocardial injury may help to clarify these issues.
 Cardiac-specific troponin T (cTnT) is part of the contractile apparatus in cardiac muscle cells and leaks out of damaged cells.
-It is therefore used as a biomarker, and detection in serum plays an important role in the diagnostics of acute and chronic myocardial injury.5 Chronic elevation of high-sensitivity cTnT (hs-cTnT) above the 99th percentile upper reference limit of 14 ng/L is associated with adverse cardiovascular events.^{6,7} In chronic HF, hs-cTnT also independently predicts more robust endpoints, including all-cause and cardiovascular death, as well as cardiovascular hospitalizations, with 18 ng/L as the preferred cut-off.8
+It is therefore used as a biomarker, and detection in serum plays an important role in the diagnostics of acute and chronic myocardial injury.
+(5) Chronic elevation of high-sensitivity (hs)-cTnT above the 99th percentile upper reference limit (URL) of 14 ng/L is associated with adverse cardiovascular events.
+(6, 7) In chronic HF, hs-cTnT also independently predicts more robust endpoints, including all-cause and cardiovascular death, as well as cardiovascular hospitalizations, with 18 ng/L as the preferred cut-off.
+(8)

-In patients diagnosed with HF, the effects and safety of exercise training have been questioned.^{9,10} However, according to the European Society of Cardiology 2016 HF guideline, regular aerobic exercise training has the highest recommendation in stable patients with HF with reduced ejection fraction (HFrEF), with level of evidence class IA.4 An unresolved matter is the preferred training intensity in these patients.
-Peak oxygen uptake (VO{2peak}) is associated with prognosis in HF,^{9,11} and high-intensity interval training (HIIT) has increased VO{2peak} more efficiently than moderate continuous training (MCT) in stable patients with HFrEF in some studies.12 This was not confirmed in the index SMARTEX-HF study, and the debate regarding training intensity is therefore still ongoing.13
+In patients diagnosed with HF, the effects and safety of exercise training have been questioned.
+(9, 10) However, according to the European Society of Cardiology 2016 HF guideline, regular aerobic exercise training has the highest recommendation in stable HF patients with reduced ejection fraction (HFrEF), with level of evidence class IA.
+(4) An unresolved matter is the preferred training intensity in these patients.
+Peak oxygen uptake ( $VO{2peak}$ ) is associated with prognosis in HF (9, 11) and high intensity interval training (HIIT) has increased $VO{2peak}$ more efficiently than moderate continuous training (MCT) in stable HFrEF patients in some studies.
+(12) This was not confirmed in the index SMARTEX-HF study and the debate regarding training intensity is therefore still ongoing.
+(13)

-There are few studies assessing the association between long-term cTnT concentrations and endurance exercise training in patients with HFrEF.
-In the HF-ACTION study evaluating an exercise training programme in patients with stable HFrEF, no changes were found in cTnT concentrations measured at baseline, after 3 months, and after 12 months.14 However, the employed assay was not a high-sensitivity assay (14% of patients had measurable cTnT).
-In addition, only MCT with a training duration of 15-35 min was performed, and the training effect was too small to draw definite conclusions.
-Accordingly, there is a need for studies using hs-cTnT assays and high-intensity exercise training programmes with good adherence.
-The randomized multicentre SMARTEX-HF study compared 12 weeks of supervised intervention of HIIT, MCT, or a recommendation of regular exercise (RRE, home-based).
-Training intensity was measured objectively using heart rate (HR) at all supervised training sessions, and myocardial injury was assessed with hs-cTnT.
-The compliance to number of supervised sessions was 93.3%.13 Thus, these study data are well suited for a secondary analysis investigating the association between cTnT and endurance exercise training in patients with HFrEF.
+There are few studies assessing the association between long-term cTnT concentrations and endurance exercise training in HFrEF patients.
+In the HF-ACTION study evaluating an exercise training program in patients with stable HFrEF, no changes were found in cTnT concentrations measured at baseline, after 3 months and after 12 months (14) However, the employed assay was not a high-sensitivity assay (14% of patients had measurable cTnT).
+In addition, only MCT with a training duration of 15-35 minutes was performed, and the training effect was too small to draw definite conclusions.
+Accordingly, there is a need for studies using hs-cTnT assays and high-intensity exercise training programs with good adherence.

+The randomized multicentre SMARTEX-HF Study compared 12 weeks of supervised intervention of HIIT, MCT or a recommendation of home-based regular exercise (RRE).
+Training intensity was measured objectively using heart rate (HR) at all supervised training sessions and myocardial injury was assessed with hs-cTnT.
+The compliance to number of supervised sessions was 93.3%.
+(13) Thus, this study data is well suited for a secondary analysis investigating the association between cTnT and endurance exercise training in patients with HFrEF.